andersnoren/eksell/readme.txt

 2. Go to Appearance → Customize.
 3. Click the "Theme Options" panel, and then the "Post Archive" panel.
 4. There are three options for the pagination:
 	a.
-"Load more on button click": Displays a button that, when clicked, loads more posts without a hard reload.
+"Load more button": Displays a button that, when clicked, loads more posts without a hard reload.
 	b.
 "Load more on scroll": When the visitor has reached the bottom of the page, more posts are loaded without a hard reload.
 	c.
-"Previoius and next page links": Displays links that, when clicked, takes the visitor to then next or previous archive page with a hard reload.
+"Links": Displays links that, when clicked, takes the visitor to then next or previous archive page with a hard reload.
 5. Select the type you want to use, and click the blue "Publish" button to save your changes.

-== Hide Related Posts ==

-1. Log in to the administration panel of your site.
-2. Go to Appearance → Customize.
-3. Click the "Theme Options" panel, and then the "Single Post" panel.
-4. Uncheck the "Show Related Posts" checkbox, and click the blue "Publish" button to save your changes.

-== Show Excerpts In Previews ==

-1. Log in to the administration panel of your site.
-2. Go to Appearance → Customize.
-3. Click the "Theme Options" panel, and then the "Post Archive" panel.
-4. Check the "Show Excerpts" checkbox, and click the blue "Publish" button to save your changes.

 == Change the Number of Columns in the Post Archive ==